 Despite heavy censorship, Spider-Man: The Animated Series still managed to make their version of Cletus Kasady, aka Carnage, into a bonafide psychopath, portraying him as a Laughing MadBomber, who cackles with glee at the possibility of vaporising a city block—himself included—in his first appearance.
 He shows no remorse for his actions, and after becoming Carnage is downright eager to get back in action and start stealing souls for Dormammu (an Omnicidal Maniac who will consume the souls of everyone in the world if he is unleashed).
 He displays no regard for human life (least of all his own) and goes out of his way to injure anyone who tries to help him, including his psychiatrist, Anne Kafka.

-In Gravity Falls there's Lil'Gideon he acts like an adorable kid, and swings to a total jerk, he is willing to use any diabolical scheme to get revenge on the Pines family and killing people is no problem to him.
+In Gravity Falls there's Lil'Gideon: he acts like an adorable kid one minute, and swings to a total jerk the next, he is willing to use any diabolical scheme to get revenge on the Pines family and killing people is no problem to him.

 Lightning Dust's status as Shadow Archetype to Rainbow Dash is principally due to her ruthlessness in her attempts to become the greatest flier in Equestria, which results in a total lack of concern for the ponies around her even when it comes to the point that she endangers their lives.
 She also works in a good deal of emotional manipulation in her interactions with Rainbow Dash.

 Lord Tirek from "Twilight's Kingdom" feels no empathy for anyone he hurts as long as he gets his way and will manipulate anyone he pleases to serve his ends.
 If even Discord finds you repulsive, you definitely qualify.